HISTOLOGY AND HUMAN ANATOMY

 Learning outcomes of the course unit

-At the end of the course the student will be able to summarize a short text anatomical.
+skill: at the end of the course the student will be able to summarize a

 Course contents summary

 First lessons: Cell and its components; tissue formation, organization and

 classification; organization of the human body, terminology and plans

 body; concept of organs, apparatus and system.
 Following lessons:

 Cell and its components.
 Classification, localization and morpho-functional correlations epithelial tissues, connective tissues, Muscle tissue; Nervous tissue.
 Locomotor apparatus: structural organization

 (cytological and molecular) of bone, cartilage and muscle.
 Bones, joints

 and major muscle groups.
 Bones of the head, trunk and limbs.